-- Not too buff, not too slim, jussstt right 😉
+- Not too buff, not too slim, just right 😉

-- The abs don’t pop out as much, it looks more like a body of someone who is fit because of a sport as opposed to someone who does it for looks.
+- The abs don’t pop out as much.
+It looks more like the body of someone fit because of a sport as opposed to someone who does it for looks.

 All of the answers say basically the same thing: there’s such a thing as being too lean.
-Turns out that women like guys who are in good shape because they live a healthy lifestyle, not because they’re obsessed about their appearance.
-When women see a guy with chiseled abs, they imagine a guy who cares about his appearance so much that he eats plain low-sodium boiled chicken breasts and unsalted broccoli all day.
-That doesn’t look sexy to them, it just looks vain.
+It turns out that women like guys who are in good shape because they live a healthy lifestyle, not because they’re obsessed about their appearance.
+When women see a guy with chiselled abs, they imagine a guy who cares about his appearance so much that he eats plain low-sodium boiled chicken breasts and unsalted broccoli all day.
+That doesn’t look sexy to them; it just looks vain.

-Ironically, of course, the male body that women rated as being the sexiest belongs to a celebrity personal trainer.
-His physique is a huge priority to him, and he approaches his workouts and diet with an incredible amount of discipline.
-In fact, he likely puts more effort into his physique than Ryan Reynolds does, it just doesn’t look that way.
+Ironically, of course, the male body women rated as the sexiest belongs to a celebrity personal trainer.
+His physique is a huge priority, and he approaches his workouts and diet with an incredible amount of discipline.
+In fact, he likely puts more effort into his physique than Ryan Reynolds does; it just doesn’t look that way.